jorendewachter/techdsc/Technological_Sovereignty_Green_Paper_V2.md

 developing new drugs, we see that the R&D budget of large pharmaceutical companies is a fraction of their marketing budgets, and most of their R&D budget is spent on research to "me-too" patents: patents on slightly different versions of drugs that already exist, in order to artificially extent their monopoly position (and pricing).
-It is a classical example of socializing the cost and risk of developing new drugs, and privatizing the benefits.
+It is a classical example of socializing the cost and risk of developing new drugs, while privatizing the benefits.
 The same is true for other innovations and research at universities and other research centres funded with public money.
-Far too often, the results of such publicly funded research is privatized through the creation and transfer of IP rights to privately held spin-offs.
+Far too often, the results of such publicly funded research is privatized, often in opaque and non-transparent ways,  through the creation and transfer of IP rights to privately held spin-offs.

 78) Third, IP rights have a number of negative effects on the economy and society.
 The rent they extract generates huge transfers of money to a limited number of corporate monopoly holders and their